1: Deduction or investment?

 2: How do I change municipality / address on b-indkomst.dk?

-I am moving from Aarhus to Copenhagen on October 1, 2016.
-How do I change this relationship in b-indkomst.dk?
+I am moving from Aarhus to Copenhagen on October 1.
+How do I change the municipality tax rate in b-indkomst.dk?

-Even if you move municipality during a calendar year, you can not choose which municipality you are taxable for.
-It is your population register address per. d.
-5 September, which determines which municipality you are liable to tax.
-If your population register address on 5 September was in Aarhus, you should not change it.
+Even if you move municipality during a calendar year, you cannot choose which municipality you are liable for tax to.
+It is your national register address on 5 September that determines which municipality you are liable for tax.
+If your civil registry address on 5 September was in Aarhus, you should therefore not change this.

-Technically, you change your tax municipality on b-indkomst.dk by selecting "Edit" in the column "Edit income year setup".
-Here you then select the relevant municipality in the drop-down menu "Residence municipality".
+Technically, you change your tax municipality on b-indkomst.dk by pressing "Edit" for the income year in question and selecting the relevant municipality in the drop-down menu "Municipality of residence".

-As you have probably learned when creating a job, it is your primary address that is automatically selected as the first from address.
-If you are very bothered by - the rest of that year - having to change this to your new from address, then you can consider the following:
+As you have probably experienced when you create a job, it is your primary address that is automatically selected as the first from address.
+If you are very bothered by – for the rest of the year in question – having to change this to your new from address, then you can consider the following:

-If you have moved address within the same municipality, then there is no problem in changing the address during an income year.
+If you have moved address within the same municipality, there are no problems in changing the address during an income year.

-However, if you have moved from one municipality to another, then you must be aware that the address (municipality) you choose affects the calculation of your municipal tax.
-It is typically the address you have on 5 September that determines to which municipality you pay municipal tax.
+But if you have moved from one municipality to another, you must be aware that the address (municipality) you choose affects the calculation of your council tax.
+It is typically the address you have on 5 September that determines which municipality you pay council tax to.

-However, there is not much difference in the municipal taxes, so it will probably not disturb too much in your B-income accounts if you change your address - and therefore also your municipality.
-But it can mean a small difference if you at b-indkomst.dk use a different tax municipality than the municipality you will pay tax to for the income year in question.
+However, there is not much difference between the municipal taxes, so it will probably not disturb your B-income accounts too much if you change your address - and therefore also your municipality.
+But it can mean a small difference if you use a different tax municipality on b-indkomst.dk than the municipality to which you will pay tax for the income year in question.

-3: Why can I not get the right address in b-indkomst.dk?
+3: Why can't I find the right address in b-indkomst.dk?

-When I search for e.g. 'Tivoli Kbh' does not appear in the search field but instead in all possible foreign places.
+When I search for e.g. the address 'Tivoli Kbh' it does not appear in the search field but instead in all possible foreign places.
 Can I do something smarter?

 The address search in b-indkomst.dk speaks - via the API - together with Google Maps.
 Instead of typing "Tivoli Kbh", type the specific address that Google Maps would like to recognize.
 There may be a few cases where you can find what you are looking for if you use Google Maps on the web, but can not on b-indkomst.dk.
 But this is due to Google's API, which b-indkomst.dk does not have power over.